006: The Lost Years

 Writer: Daniel Way; Artist: Steve Dillon

-Logan admits that after Cyber killed Janet and ripped out his eye with such ease, “I threw my mind away an’ ran from it,” in this case to the familiar comforts of the Canadian wilderness.
+Logan states that after Cyber killed Janet and ripped out his eye with such ease, “I threw my mind away an’ ran from it,” in this case to the familiar comforts of the Canadian wilderness.
 Sabretooth eventually hunts him down, and Cyber is able to redirect Logan’s anger and vengeance towards the growing European conflict of World War I.

 Wolverine: Origins #31 (Feb 2009) – “Family Business, Part 1”